ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 {% example marker-pseudo-element.html %}

-Finally, there's `::placeholder`, which we can use to style the placeholder text which appears in certain kinds of form elements when the user hasn't entered any data yet:
+Then there's `::placeholder`, which we can use to style the placeholder text which appears in certain kinds of form elements when the user hasn't entered any data yet:

-{% example placeholder-pseudo-element.html elements="style, body" iframe_style="height: 5em;" %}
+{% example placeholder-pseudo-element.html elements="style, body" iframe_style="height: 5em;"r %}

+And then there are the two pseudo-elements which aren't really elements at all... but which you can use to do all kinds of awesome things.
+They're the `::before` and `::after` pseudo-elements, and they're a little strange because, by default, they don't exist.

+{% example before-and-after-pseudo-elements.html %}

 - Pseudo-elements: `::before`, `::after`, `::placeholder`, `::marker`, `::selection`
 - using `attr()` in `content`